7/28/2020

 Michael Singh

-Tori, you know our product is very fundamental.
-These are building blocks.
-We supply all these power, power management for all electronic devices, including automotives.
-Now, one segment, clearly in this pandemic area, everybody knows the infrastructures for telecommunications and data centers, as well as IOTs and PCs, and they all grow.
-MPS just supplies these building blocks for all these segments.
-As Bernie said earlier, other than the automotive, all segments are doing well.
+Yeah, Tori, you know, our product is very fundamental.
+These are building blocks, okay?
+And we supply all these power, do power management for all electronic devices, including automotives.
+Now, so the one segment, okay, clearly in this pandemic area, and everybody knows that the infrastructures for telecommunications and data centers, and as well as your IOTs and the PCs, and they all grow.
+And NPS, okay, just supply these building blocks for all these segments.
+And As Bernie said earlier, other than automotive, all segments are doing well.

 speaker